COMMUNITY DAY SERVICES

 Adult Services are offered Monday through Friday between the hours of 8:30 AM and 2:30 PM at the Programs and Services Building in Tinley Park, Illinois.
 A variety of programs are offered to enhance each individual’s adaptive living skills, economic self-sufficiency, overall level of independence, and integration into the community.

-The Vocational Workshop is an in-house work opportunity for those who are best suited for employment in a highly supervised environment.
+Industrial Services is an in-house work opportunity for those who are best suited for employment in a highly supervised environment.
 Work projects are contracted from various businesses and distributed as "piece-work."
-This means that instead of being responsible for the entire project, the participants complete the pieces they are able to and paid for the work completed.
+This means that instead of being responsible for the entire project, the participants complete the pieces they are able to and are paid for the work completed.
 This affords an opportunity to still work and earn money for many adults who are unable to work in the community.

 The Janitorial Program is a curriculum-based, 12-week program that provides both classroom instruction and hands-on experience.
 Once completed, the participant is able to apply for work within the community or apply to work internally with St. Coletta's custodial team.